takenet/blip-plugin-sample/README.md

 `npm start`

-4. Now just add the plugin to your chatbot and enjoy!
+4. Now, add the plugin to your chatbot and enjoy it!

 ## Good to know

 * All the communication between your plugin and portal should be made using the browser message API.
-We highly recommend you to use our official [package][iframe-message] which was been designed to that communication.
+We highly recommend you to use our official [package][iframe-message] which has been designed to that communication.
-* We recomend you to create plugins with components and colors similar to our design system, we have a official [package][blip-toolkit] to help with that.
+* We recommend you to create plugins with components and colors similar to our design system.
+We have an official [package][blip-toolkit] to help you with that.
 * After the first render of plugin, if the window size is too small, you will have to change it through the `HeightChange` message.
-* We have some guidelines to create new pages, we recommend you to follow their(it's in portuguese):
+* We have some guidelines to create new pages.
+We recommend you to follow them (it's in Portuguese):

 ![Page guidelines 1](https://i.imgur.com/0gEvaxT.png "Page guidelines 1")